Jardín del Alma: An Eclectic Spanish Revival Garden in Kensington, San Diego

 LASD Studio developed the concept with the vision of the garden as the heart and spirit of the property, rooted in the timeless elegance of the Spanish Colonial Revival style.
 The project is composed of three main zones: the welcoming front yard and entry sequence, a spacious deck for gatherings, and the intimate backyard Sanctuary Garden.

 To enhance the gentle yet powerful aesthetic of the space, we introduced design elements characteristic of the style: wavy hedges, trellises, water features, patios, and arbors.
-Each element carries both functional and symbolic weight — creating rhythm, shade, and a sense of timeless beauty.
+Each element carries both functional and symbolic weight, we are creating rhythm, shade, and a sense of timeless beauty.
 In the backyard, a curved pathway system was designed to follow an organic flow of energy, guiding movement through the Sanctuary Garden and reinforcing the essence of harmony, reflection, and connection to nature.

 La Jolla Cottage Garden Design - La Jolla, California.